ZhongmouLi/RotorTM/README.md

     ```
 3. Note that the ros frequency is 100Hz and quadrotor simulators's step is 0.01, but they are be chosen independently.

+### 2.3 case of several quadrotors + a payload (Ongoing)
+This case mainly involves more libs and each lib represent a class of object.
+Once finished, the whole rotorTM will adjust to the base classes here.

+It will include
+- lib_cable
+- lib_rigidbody
+- lib_pointmass
+- lib_uavcable
+- lib_payload
+- lib_quadrotor_pointmass
+- lib_cooperative_uavs_payload

 ## TODO & WokingOn
+1. a UML Class Diagram to show the relationship among all classes.
-1. add cooperative case that is a payload + several quadrotors
+2. add "the cooperative case" that is a payload + several quadrotors
-2. modify launch and config files
+3. modify launch and config files to allow users better set parameters for simulation
-3. add rviz visualization
+4. add rviz visualization

-## Modification log
+## Use gTests
-1. change how to compute dEuler from bodyrate.
-   1. Delete the functions quadTransMatrix and quadBodyrate2Eulerrate that compute matrix mapping dEuler 2 bodyrate and solve linear equations.
-   2. develop the function matirxBodyrate2EulerRate that returns the matrix that maps bodyrate 2 dEuler directly.
-2. implement gTests in catkin
-3. implement tests with gootle tests.
+Implement tests with gootle tests.

+1. programme tests.
-   1. test cases are defined in the folder gtest and test must be defined in CmakeLists.
+  test cases are defined in the folder gtest and test must be defined in CmakeLists.
     - take testQuadrotorClass for example
     - test cases are defeind in  gtest/testQuadrotorClass.cpp
     - in CMakeLists.txt
     - create a test with the name being singleUAVTest
         ```cmake
             catkin_add_gtest(singleUAVTest gtest/testQuadrotorClass.cpp)
         ```
     - link libraries to be used in this test
         ```cmake
             target_link_libraries(singleUAVTest lib_quadrotor_dynamic_simulator ${catkin_LIBRARIES} Eigen3::Eigen Boost::program_options)
         ```
+2. run tests in catkin
-    2. steps to run tests
+Steps to run tests
-       1. build all packages using ```catkin build```
+    - build all packages using ```catkin build```
-       2. run test
+    - run test
       1. for all packages
           ```cmake
           catkin test
           ```
       2. for one package like rotor_tm
           ```
           catkin test rotor_tm
           ```